Richie's Real American Diner

 Celebrating 22 years!

-The "Richie" from Richie's Diner is named after Rich Snyder, who started working in his family's In-N-Out an early age.
-He soon became president and CEO of the company at young 24 years of age.
+The "Richie" from Richie's Diner is named after Rich Snyder, who started working in his family's In-N-Out restaurant at early age.
+He soon became president and CEO of the company at the age of 24.
 He was also a close, personal friend of Jack and Linda, and they admired the high standards he maintained in every one of his restaurants.
 As a tribute to the accomplishment and excellence Rich contributed to the restaurant industry, Jack and Linda named Richie's Real American Diner in his honor.

 While dining in a mint green leather booth, don't be surprised if you are paid a visit from Jack or Linda themselves, they love to stop by each table and greet their guests.

 "It's not about the cheapest ingredients, it's about the best... and we serve the best."
 Jack and Linda pride themselves on maintaining the highest quality product they can.
-Their concept is simple: old-fashioned country cookin', using only the best ingredients, served by a friendly, courteous staff devoted to "pleasin' people."
-In fact, the staff seems to love working for Jack and Linda as well because some of them have been with the Diner for decades!
+Their concept is simple: old-fashioned country cookin', using only the best ingredients, served by a friendly, courteous staff member devoted to "pleasin' people."

 Stop in to Richie's Diner, order a root beer float and say hello to our friends!
 Jack and Linda wold love to meet you!
 You can read more about their cover story in the October issue of MyTemecula Magazine.